 HEADQUARTERS 148TH PENNSYLVANIA VOLUNTEERS,

-LIEUTENANT: In compliance with existing orders, I have the honor to submit the following report of the operations of this regiment August 13 to 20, inclusive:
+CAPTAIN: In accordance with existing orders, I have the honor to submit the following report of the operations of the One hundred and forty-eighth Pennsylvania Volunteers from the 22nd instant to the 27th instant, inclusive:

-I have the honor to be, lieutenant, very respectfully, your obedient servant,
+I have the honor to be, captain, very respectfully, your obedient servant,

 Captain, 148th Pennsylvania Volunteers, Commanding Regiment.